DriftBossGameOrg/driftbossgame.org/readme.md

 6. **Tips for high scores?**
    Focus on smooth turns and mid-road positioning.
 7. **Is there a mobile app?**
-   No APK is officially available; play via mobile browsers:cite[1].
+   No APK is officially available; play via mobile browsers.
 8. **How to reset progress?**
    Clear browser cache or use incognito mode.
 9. **What platforms support Drift Boss?**
-   Web browsers (Chrome, Firefox, Safari) on desktop and mobile:cite[1].
+   Web browsers (Chrome, Firefox, Safari) on desktop and mobile.
 10. **Similar games?**
     Try *Moto X3M* or *Drift Hunters* for more adrenaline!